qlik-oss/corectl/docs/corectl_set_connections.md

 ### Synopsis

-Sets or updates the connections in the current app
+Sets or updates the connections in the current app.
+Example corectl set connections ./my-connections.yml

 ```
 corectl set connections [flags]